Smallpox vaccine safety for people with cancer

 Cancer itself, as well as many cancer treatments, suppress or weaken the immune system.
-Any cancer patient whose immune system is not working well should not get a smallpox vaccination because of the increased risk of serious side effects.
+Anyone with cancer whose immune system is not working well should not get a smallpox vaccination because of the increased risk of serious side effects.
 This means that any person with cancer should NOT get the vaccine unless a smallpox outbreak occurs and they have already been exposed to smallpox.
-In these situations, they should talk to their cancer doctor before getting vaccinated.
+And even in this case, they should talk to their cancer doctor before getting vaccinated.

-What kinds of precautions should cancer patients take?
+What kinds of precautions should people with cancer take?

 What is “close contact?”